 Further, investments by debt mutual fund schemes in debt and money market instruments of group companies of both the sponsor and the asset management company shall not exceed 10% of the net assets of the scheme.
-Such investment limit may be extended to 15% of the net assets of the scheme with the prior approval of the Board of Trustees investment limit may be extended to 12% of the NAV of the scheme with the prior approval of the Board of Trustees and the Board of directors of the asset management company.
+Such investment limit may be extended to 15% of the net assets of the scheme with the prior approval of the Board of Trustees credit rating agency authorized to carry out such activity under the Act.
+Such investment limit may be extended to 12% of the NAV of the scheme with the prior approval of the Board of Trustees and the Board of directors of the asset management company.